gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 |                     |
 +---------------------+
 ~~~~~~~~~~~
-{: #sctp-Crypto-chunk-layering title="CRYPTO Chunk Layering
+{: #sctp-DTLS-chunk-layering title="DTLS Chunk Layering
 in Regard to SCTP and ULP" artwork-align="center"}

-Use of the CRYPTO chunk is defined per SCTP association and a SCTP
+Use of the DTLS chunk is defined per SCTP association.
-association uses a single protection engine.
-Different associations
-within the same SCTP endpoint may use or not use the CRYPTO chunk, and
-different associations may use different protection engines.

 On the outgoing direction, once the SCTP stack has created the
 unprotected SCTP packet payload containing control and/or DATA chunks,
-that payload will be sent to the protection engine to be
+that payload will be sent to the DTLS protection Operator to be
 protected.
-The format of the protected payload depends on the
+The format of the protected payloadis a DTLS 1.3 record
-protection engine but the unprotected payload will typically be
-encrypted and integrity tagged before being encapsulated in a CRYPTO
+encapsulated in a DTLS chunk.
-chunk.

-The SCTP protection engine performs protection operations on the whole
+The SCTP protection operator performs protection operations on the whole
 unprotected SCTP packet payload, i.e., all chunks after the SCTP
 common header.
 Information protection is kept during the lifetime of
 the association and no information is sent unprotected except than the
-initial SCTP handshake, the SCTP common header, the SCTP CRYPTO chunk
+initial SCTP handshake, the SCTP common header, the SCTP DTLS chunk
 header and the SHUTDOWN-COMPLETE chunk.

-SCTP CRYPTO chunk capability is agreed by the peers at the
+SCTP DTLS chunk capability is agreed by the peers at the
-initialization of the SCTP association, during that phase the peers
+initialization of the SCTP association.
-exchange information about the protection engines available.
 Once the
-SCTP association is established and the peers have agreed on what
-protection to use, the SCTP endpoints may start sending Protection
+SCTP association is established, the SCTP endpoints may start sending DTLS
-Engine's payloads in SCTP DATA chunks containing the initialization
+records in SCTP DATA chunks containing the DTLS connection initial
-information related to the protection engine including key agreement
-and endpoint authentication.
-This is depending on the chosen
-protection engine thus is not being detailed in the current
-specification and may be done out-of-band of the SCTP association.
+handshake.

 When the endpoint authentication and key establishment has been
 completed, the association is considered to be secured and the ULP is
 informed about that.
 From this time on it's possible for the ULPs to
 exchange data securely.

-CRYPTO chunks will never be retransmitted, retransmission is
+DTLS chunks will never be retransmitted, retransmission is
 implemented by SCTP endpoint at chunk level as in the legacy.
 Duplicated
-CRYPTO chunks, whenever they will be accepted by the protection
-engine, will result in duplicated SCTP chunks and will be handled as
+DTLS chunks will result in duplicated SCTP chunks and will be handled as
 duplicated chunks by SCTP endpoint in the same way a duplicated SCTP packet
 with those SCTP chunks would have been.

-## Protection Engines Considerations {#protection-engines}
+## DTLS Considerations {#DTLS-engines}

+DTLS 1.3 is assumed to be implemented by a key handler and a protection
+operator.
+The key handler implements the key management by means of
+handshake, it's properly configured using secrets.
+The way DTLS 1.3
+is configured with secrets is not part of the current document.
-The protection engine, independently from the security
+The DTLS protection operator is the encryption engine of DTLS 1.3,
-characteristics, needs to be capable working on an unreliable
-transport mechanism same as UDP in regards to the payloads of the
-CRYPTO chunk, and have its own key management capability.
-SCTP is
-capable of providing reliable transport of key-management messages.
+it's configured with the needed keys by the key handler.

-SCTP CRYPTO chunk directly exploits the protection engine by
+SCTP DTLS chunk directly exploits DTLS 1.3 protection operator by
 requesting protection and unprotection of a buffer, in particular the
 protection buffer should never exceed the possible SCTP packet size
-thus protection engine needs to be aware of the PMTU (see {{pmtu}}).
+thus DTLS protection operator needs to be aware of the PMTU (see {{pmtu}}).

-The key management part of the protection engine is the set of data
+The key management part of the DTLS 1.3 is the set of data
 and procedures that take care of key distribution, verification, and
 update.
-SCTP CRYPTO provides support for in-band key management, on
+SCTP DTLS provides support for in-band key management, on
 those cases the Protection Engines uses SCTP DATA chunks identified
 with a dedicated Payload Protocol Identifier.
-The protection engine
-can specify if the transmission of any key-managment messages are
-non-reliable or reliable transmitted by SCTP.

 During protection engine initialization, that is after the SCTP
 association reaches the ESTABLISHED state (see {{RFC9260}} Section 4),
-but before protection engine key-management has completed and the
+but before DTLS 1.3 key-management has completed and the
 Protected Assocation Parameter Validation is completed, the in-band
-Key Management MAY use DATA chunks that SHALL use the Protection
+Key Management SHALL use DATA chunks that SHALL use the SCTP-DTLS
-Engine PPID (see {{iana-payload-protection-id}}).
+PPID (see {{iana-payload-protection-id}}).
 These DATA chunks
 SHALL be sent unprotected by the protection engine as no keys have
 been established yet.
 As soon as the protection engine has been
-intialized and the validation has occured, any protection engine that
+intialized and the validation has occured, further DTLS 1.3 handshakes
-uses in-band key management, i.e. sent using SCTP DATA chunks with the
+being sent using SCTP DATA chunks with the
-Protection Engine PPID, will have their message protected inside SCTP
+SCTP-DTLS PPID, will have their message protected inside SCTP
-CRYPTO chunk protected with the currently established key.
+DTLS chunk protected with the currently established key.
-SCTP CRYPTO chunk state evolution is described in {{init-state-machine}}.
+SCTP DTLS chunk state evolution is described in {{init-state-machine}}.

-Key management MAY use other mechanism than what provided by SCTP CRYPTO
-chunks, in any case the mechanism for key management MUST be detailed
-in the specification for that protection engine.

-The protection engines MAY exploit the Flags byte provided by the
+DTLS related procedures MAY exploit the Flags byte provided by the
-CRYPTO chunk header (see {{sctp-Crypto-chunk-newchunk-crypt-struct}})
+DTLS chunk header (see {{sctp-DTLS-chunk-newchunk-crypt-struct}})
-for its needs.
-Details of the use of Flags, if different from what
+for their needs.
+Details of the use of Flags are specified within
-described in the current document, MUST be specified in the Protection
-Engine Specification document for that specific protection engine.
+this document in the relevant sections.

 The SCTP common header is assumed to be implicitly protected by the
 protection engine.
 This protection is based on the assumption that
 there will be a one-to-one mapping between SCTP association and
 individually established security contexts.
-If the protection engine
-does not meet that assumption further protection of the common header
-is likely required.

-An example of protection engine can be DTLS as specified in
-{{I-D.westerlund-tsvwg-sctp-crypto-dtls}}.

-## SCTP CRYPTO Chunk Buffering and Flow Control {#buffering}
+## SCTP DTLS Chunk Buffering and Flow Control {#buffering}

-Protection engine and SCTP are asynchronous, meaning that the
+DTLS 1.3 operations and SCTP are asynchronous, meaning that the
-protection engine may deliver the decrypted SCTP Payload to the SCTP
+protection operator may deliver the decrypted SCTP Payload to the SCTP
 endpoint without respecting the reception order.
 It's up to SCTP
 endpoint to reorder the chunks in the reception buffer and to take
 care of the flow control according to what specified in
 {{RFC9260}}.
-From SCTP perspective the CRYPTO chunk processing is part
+From SCTP perspective the DTLS chunk processing is part
 of the transport network.

 Even though the above allows the implementors to adopt a